GUI Overview

 These 2 rows show a handy overview of the 2 sets of available MIDI & audio FX options, allowing you to tweak simple parameters on the fly and quickly engage or disable effects.

-are available by selecting the options on the left side, or by simply clicking the module name in the case of the fx
+More granular controls for the synth layers, midi fx and audio fx are available by selecting the options on the left side, or by simply clicking the module name in the case of the fx parameters.

 Synth